DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### Lutris

-Adding these games is most easily accomplished by using .desktop files that can be created from inside the Lutris application.
-Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_, then simply move these shortcuts from your desktop to the `lutris` system directory.
-You may also want to rename some of the files as their names may be a bit cryptic which could confuse the scraper.
-Remember that it's the physical filenames that will show up inside ES-DE.
+Adding these games is most easily accomplished by using .desktop shortcut files that can be created from inside the Lutris application.
+Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_.
+Following this it's recommend to use the built-in game importer (accessible from the _Utilities_ menu) to import the .desktop files into ES-DE.
+If doing this then ES-DE will take the actual game name that is defined inside the .desktop file and rename it to that as part of the import process.

+You could alternatively manually move the .desktop files to the `lutris` system directory, but if doing so you may also want to rename some of the files as their names may be a bit cryptic which could confuse the scraper.

 After doing this you should end up with something like the following: